This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Mutagenesis using PCR and Recovery of Mutated Sequences”.

 d) The second strand synthesis is carried out by only one primer

 Explanation: A vector is used which is having conventional antibiotic resistance and along with a second antibiotic resistance gene.
 The second gene is inactivated because of point mutation.
 Also, there are two mutagenic primers used.
 The first primer is used for directing the incorporation of mutation.
 The second primer makes the inactive gene inactive.
 Both the primers are used for second strand synthesis.

-8. Once second strand synthesis is carried out, it is introduced into host.
+8. Once second strand synthesis is carried out, it is introduced into the host.
 Host is having which mutation?

 a) mutS mutation